Maz5n/AWS-Projects/Visualise Data using Amazon Quicksight/Visualise Data using Amazon Quicksight README.md

 ---

-# 📊 Sales Data Visualization with Amazon QuickSight
+# 📊  Data Visualization with Amazon QuickSight

 In this project, I used **Amazon QuickSight** to visualize sales data by creating **interactive dashboards**, applying **filters**, and generating **reports**.
 The goal was to analyze regional sales trends and make **data-driven decisions efficiently**.